Adrienne Dellinger, Executive Director

 Susan Hughes, Community Impact Coordinator

 Ever since Susan took her first pottery class her freshman year of high school she found a way to have clay in her life.
 This is why she was very happy to find Clayworks in 2008 after moving to Charlotte, NC.
-Starting as a student, Susan has had many rolls at Clayworks over the years.
-She is currently a studio assistant as well as an instructor.
-Graduating with a BA in Psychology and a minor in art, she currently teaches preschool part time and fills the rest of her time with teaching clay to others and making her own work.
+Starting as a student, Susan has had many rolls at Clayworks over the years such as a studio assistant and still works as an instructor.
+Graduating with a BA in Psychology and a minor in art form Eastern Mennonite University.
 She is inspired by the colors and textures found in nature.
 Susan joined Clayworks as the Community Impact Coordinator in the spring 2016.